danielhjz/NuODaniel/README.md

 - Hi, I’m @NuODaniel
 - 👀 I’m interested in Database, Machine Learning.
-- 💞️ Wish you could resolve each issue in your live.
+- 💞️ Wish you could resolve each issue in your life.

 <!---
 NuODaniel/NuODaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.